wp-plugins/simple-links/readme.txt

 </div>

 == Upgrade Notice ==
+= 1.0.6 =
+* Fixes Naming Conflict when using some of our themes *
+* Not critical if not using a Lipe Imagination theme *

 = 1.0.5 =
 * Important Update *
 * Fixes some bugs with the shortcodes output *